PrincetonUniversity/Burst/README.md

 ## Getting started

-The algorithm is implemented in C. To compile the source code, use the standard C compile command, e.g.,
+The algorithm is implemented in C. To compile the source code, use the standard C-code compile command, e.g.,

 > make